Volumes

 “Emigration to the Habsburg Empire: The Case of Salonica Jews, 1867-1918”

-Salvatore Pappalardo & Saskia Elizabeth Ziolkowski
+Salvatore Pappalardo and Saskia Elizabeth Ziolkowski

 “The Emergence of Austro-Italian Literary Studies”